Blair Schoene - About Me

 March 2013: Schoene announced winner of the F.W.
 Clarke award by the Geochemical society!

-May 24th 2012: See the press associated with the recent Keller and Schoene paper released today in Nature:
+May 24th 2012: See the press associated with the recent paper by Brenhin Keller and myself released today in Nature:

 Princeton University press release: click here